kwx4github/WeAreHiring/openings/senior-ios-developer.md

 We expect you to take the ownership of our iOS app.
 So we hope you to be:

-* at least 3 years of solid development experience in iOS environment
+* having at least 3 years of solid development experience in iOS environment
 * having basic knowledge for iOS dev, such as xcode, Cocoa, Objective-C, OOP concept, etc.
 * understanding and actively following the iOS developemnt trends.
 We hope you to be creative and think about what cool features we can have
 * knowing the iOS development best practice